vm7608/AI-Training-2/03_GAN/01_Basic_GANs/README.md

   <i>Categories of Machine Learning</i>
 </p>

-Discriminative models base on input features x to predict label or value of output y (e.g. classification, regression).
+`Discriminative models` base on input features x to predict label or value of output y (e.g. classification, regression).
 The predicted value is a conditional probability based on input features: `P(y|x)`.
 For example in binary classification:

 ```math
 p(y|\mathbf{x}) = \frac{1}{1+e^{-\mathbf{w}^\intercal\mathbf{x}}}
 ```

-Generative models, on the other hand, try to learn the joint probability distribution `P(x|y)` of the input features x and the label y.
+Generative models, on the other hand, try to learn the probability distribution `P(x|y)` of the input features x and the label y.
 The models will concentrate on finding what is the input features properties when we already know the label y.
-Generative models based on `Bayes theorem`:
+Generative models usually based on `Bayes theorem`:

 ```math
 P(x|y) = \frac{P(y|x)P(x)}{P(y)}